toufic-fakhry-dev/DummyRequestCounter/Readme.md

 The `redis` service now uses a **named volume** called `redis_data` to ensure the hit count persists even after the container is stopped and removed.
 The volume is mounted to the default Redis data directory (`/data`) within the container.

 ### Custom Network
 We replaced the default network with a custom bridge network called **`app-network`**.
-This improves network isolation and management, though the services still communicate seamlessly using their service names (`web` and `redis`).
+This improves network isolation and management, though the services still communicate seamlessly using their service names (`web` and `redis`).# test CI trigger